thoughtworksarts/thoughtworksarts.github.io/app/_projects/riot.markdown

 type        : residency
 season      : Winter 2018

 description : An interactive film experience which positions viewers in a riot in progress.
-The narrative branches based on viwere's emotional facial expressions. image       : /images/projects/riot/og.jpg
+The narrative branches based on viewer's emotional facial expressions.

+thumb-alt   : A man seen from behind watching a largw screen with riot police depicted on it

+image       : /images/projects/riot/og.jpg

 artist      : Karen Palmer